Tigxy/cloud-computing/PROPOSAL.md

   to configure the microservice routing rules instead of implementing it manually in the main service.
   - **Security**: Ensure that the microservice endpoints are not publicly accessible.
-  - **Automatic deployment**: Configure with GitHub Actions.
+  - **Continuous deployment**: Configure with GitHub Actions.
 Upon merge into the main branch, all the microservices that are configured to be automatically deployed should be deployed in a Kubernetes environment in a Google Cloud instance.
 One container should be started initially for each microservice - scaling will ensure that we can handle the load later on.